Starbirst934/Project-A/README.md

-# A-project
+# Project
-Following the get started articles on git hub.
+For getting started on GitHub.
+Most work will be stored here.